deadlyengineer/react-css-in-js/README.md

 configure({
   // The injected CSS text will be pretty formatted when this option
+  // is true, or minified if it's false.
+Defaults to true in the
-  // is true.
-Defaults to false.
-This should not be significantly
+  // browser, and false otherwise.
+Pretty formatting should not be
-  // slower to generate, but may result in larger styles which could
+  // significantly slower to generate, but may result in larger
-  // increase the transfer size when using server side rendering.
-It
+  // styles which could increase the transfer size when using server
-  // will not affect class name hashes.
+  // side rendering.
+It does not affect class name hashes.
   pretty: true,

   // A custom style manager can be used to change how styles are